GeminiCCCC/SystemDesign/go.md

 * Waiting for result: main goroutine is blocked waiting for the result to be signaled from child goroutine
 * Waiting for Finished: use ```ch := make(chan struct{})```, child goroutine call close(ch), and main goroutines will receive siganal wihout data, and unblocked
 * Pooling pattern: multiple child goroutines are waiting for tasks to be signaled by doing ``` for p:= range ch ```, when main gorouting send signal to channel, a random child goroutine will receive the signal and do the work
-* Use buffered channel to control max concurrent running goroutines
+* Fanout semaphore pattern: Use buffered channel to control max concurrent running goroutines.
+This is another way of reducing the latency in terms of goroutines creation, but at the same time limit the impact that these goroutines are having on another resource
 ```
 sem := make(chan bool, 5)